 Data Quality: 4 Metrics to Monitor

 Artificial intelligence and advanced analytics will be significant drivers of competitive advantage in the coming decade.
 The volume of available data has skyrocketed in recent years, made possible by the proliferation of mobile devices, IoT sensors, clickstream analytics, and other technology.
 Leading organizations will align their strategies around a clear vision for data integrity.
-Data integrity consists of a reliable and adaptable platform for integration, a keen focus on data quality, attention to location intelligence, and a sound data enrichment strategy.
+Data integrity consists of a reliable and adaptable platform for integration, a focus for data quality metrics, attention to location intelligence, and a sound data enrichment strategy.

 While these four elements of data integrity are closely interrelated, we will focus here on the question of data quality specifically.
 Here at Precisely, we define data quality as having four key attributes.
 Data must be: